-It's amazing, actually when I think about the skills I have had to learn to blog.
-Many of these were already under my belt from my background in marketing but here's just some of the things that bloggers do daily.
-It's easy for many newbie bloggers to assume you write a few articles and then are inundated with freebies but it's really not like that!
+It’s amazing, actually when I think about the skills I have had to learn to blog.
+Many of these were already under my belt from my background in marketing but here are just some of the things that bloggers do daily.
+It’s easy for many newbie bloggers to assume you write a few articles and then you are inundated with freebies but it’s really not like that!

 Core blogging skills

-* a decent laptop with a good sized screen and keyboard.
-I'm a trained touch-typist (from my personal assistant days) and I can't type quickly on a teeny tiny keyboard.
+* a decent laptop with a good-sized screen and keyboard.
+I’m a trained touch-typist (from my personal assistant days) and I can’t type quickly on a teeny tiny keyboard.
 You don’t have to buy brand new though if your budget won’t stretch to that, keep your eye out for a refurbished laptop sale.

 * a custom URL from Godaddy.com.
 Blogger will give you a blog address which has .blogspot in which lots of PR companies don’t like.
 Buying a custom URL – mine is motherdistracted.co.uk – allows you to look more professional whilst still retaining the security of having someone else host your site.

 * a subscription to Buffer – an application which allows you to schedule your social media posts.
 I love Buffer because it is easy to use but there are a number of rival apps like Hootsuite.

 * a subscription to Tailwind – an application which will repin your pins to Pinterest and shuffle your boards for you to gain maximum exposure.

 * a subscription to Picmonkey – a genius photo editing application which allows you to edit individual photos and create collages.
 Some bloggers prefer a rival application called Canva